Use the five lens approach

 The ‘five lens’ approach is a method your organisation can follow to identify your critical systems as part of your CAF for local government self-assessment.

-You can use an equivalent process to identify critical systems within your organisation if:
+You might have an internal risk process that your council could use.
+You can use this process to identify critical systems within your organisation if:

 Apply each lens to the essential services you have identified.